Tiredness test: Is there a test for feeling tired?

 Hola Health Support

-The service provides online Australian-registered GP consultations through telehealth technology which allows patients to receive 15-minute remote consultations from home.
+We provide online Australian-registered GP consultations, allowing patients to access 15-minute remote appointments from home.

-- Pathology request forms through email which they can use to visit local laboratories for testing,
+- Pathology request forms emailed for local testing,

-- Mental health plans and psychology referral services when stress causes their fatigue,
+- Mental health treatment plans and psychology referrals when stress contributes to fatigue,

 Frequently Asked Questions